pammacdotnet/TypstPaper/paper.typ

 #let Truthfy = package-link("Truthfy")
 #let CeTZ = package-link("CeTZ")

-For example, to visualize algorithms, the #Algorithmic package can be used for creating pseudo code syntax.
+For example, to visualize algorithms, the #Algorithmic package can be used for creating pseudocode syntax.
 Also, the #Autofletcher package (an abstraction over the #Fletcher one) turns out very useful for creating flowcharts, as shown on @fig:flowchart.

 #figure(
   {